ragundo/exportmaps/README.md

 | -sites           | SITES / STRUCTURES / ROADS |

-## Is it multiplatform?

-Unfortunately no. This plugin is Linux and Windows only because it requires some trickery to get the data natively from DF.
-As I don't have access to a Mac computer, MacOS is not supported.

 ## What's next?
-For next releases, this is what I want to do:
+For next releases, this is what's planned:

 #### Raw maps
 Export maps as a raw data files.
-Ideal for using with external tools that could import world elevation data with biome and vegetation layers, for example, and render the world in 3D.
+Ideal for using with external tools that could import world elevation data with biome and vegetation as layers and render the world in 3D.

 #### RPC interface
 For generating maps on demand without needing to use the DFHack console.
 Just connect to DF and request the map using Google's protocol buffers.